SS Stevens: Cabin plan, decks and cargo

 Stevens comprised a lower "B" deck, main "A" deck, Promenade, Boat and Sun decks.
 Students' quarters and public spaces were distributed throughout all decks except for Sun deck which was closed.

-The main "A" deck, the highest deck to extend the entire length of the ship, included a center section with students' rooms and the ship's main foyer with gangway.
+The main "A" deck, the highest deck to extend the entire length of the ship, included a center section with students' rooms and the ship's main foyer with a gangway.

 The lower "B" deck contained the largest number of students' rooms, recreational areas and the ship's laundry room, equipped with automatic washers and dryers.

 Promenade deck, immediately above the main deck, contained students' rooms and the ship's more frequently used lounges.
 The aft lounge, the largest on the ship featured expansive casement windows, oak furniture and rift-cut American oak paneling.
 French doors provided access to the promenade for open-air strolling and sightseeing.
 Promenade's forward lounge, paneled in Kelobra wood, was often used for smaller social gatherings.

 Boat deck carried the ship's six lifeboats, three on each side, including one motorized boat, the center boat on the port side.
 The ship was fitted with gravity roller track davits for the larger aft and center boats.
 The curved davit arms extended over the open portion of Promenade deck.
 Radial single pivot davits were implemented for the smaller forward boats.

 Sun deck contained the ship's wheelhouse flanked by docking bridges.
 Outside viewing by wheel house personnel was facilitated by three large forward-looking portholes, flanked by smaller portholes.

 Areas below "B" deck, not authorized for passenger access and closed for students, comprised "C" deck, engine room, shaft alley, fuel tanks and water ballast areas.

 The cabin plan shows the following number of students' rooms on the ship:

 The ship contained six cargo holds numbered 1 through 6, starting at the bow.
-Hatch location for cargo holds are:
+Hatch locations for cargo holds were: